Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loving, jovial, alert

-The Poogle reaches up to 16 inches in height and 25 pounds in weight.
-This dog is an excellent companion for children and also makes a good watchdog, thanks to its overly vocal nature it gets from the Beagle side of the family.
+The Poogle reaches up to 16 inches tall and weighs 25 pounds.
+They’re an excellent companion for children and also make a good watchdog, thanks to the overly vocal nature they get from the Beagle side of the family.
 They may not have high grooming needs and can live up to 15 years.
 Training a Poogle can be a challenge at first, especially when dealing with a puppy, but they are intelligent and trainable dogs that are excited to spend time with you.

 24. Huskydoodle (Siberian Husky x Poodle)